 The Thompsons' crowning moment has to be their Outdated Outfit appearance in The Blue Lotus.

-The entire sequence in Destination Moon where they think there's a live skeleton walking around the complex.
+The entire sequence in Destination Moon where an X-ray machine makes them think there's a live skeleton walking around the complex.
 So they arrest and handcuff the skeleton in a doctor's office.
 The doctor is not amused.

 Whenever Captain Haddock loses his temper.

 The time he doesn't lose his temper, and is faced with a reporter from the newspaper that had leaked their treasure hunting intentions.
 Instead of chewing the man out, he asks that he interview his secretary: Professor Calculus.